 This is my Cinco de Mayo Banana Bread!
 It’s only Cinco de Mayo in that I sprinkled the top with cinnamon sugar, so after May 5 you might call it Chocolate Banana Bread.
-Or better yet, Dark Chocolate Banana Bread because it is very dark.
+Or better yet, Dark Chocolate Banana Bread.
+This is one very deep, dark and chocolatey banana bread.
+It's also pretty nutty going by this photo, but you don't have to use nearly as many nuts as I did.

 Dark Chocolate Banana Bread